ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/windows-sandbox-woa.md

 ## Enable Virtualization
 To run Windows Sandbox, you need to ensure that virtualization is enabled on your machine.

-Ensure that your Windows on Arm physical or cloud instance is running Windows 11, version 22H2 or later.
+Ensure that Arm machine is running Windows 11, version 22H2 or later.

 On a physical machine, virtualization is enabled in the BIOS.
 To verify, go through the following steps: